FredHutch/tfcb_2023/lectures/lecture03/README.md

   |-- grants/
   |-- presentations/
   |-- manuscripts/
-  |-- .devcontainer/
+  |-- install/
   |-- .gitignore
   |-- README.md
 ```

 - Use `README.md` to give an overview of the project and file organization
 - Use `.gitignore` to ignore files that should not be tracked by git
-- Use `.devcontainer/` to define the software environment for analysis (specific to VSCode), also called `.install/`
+- Use `install/` to define the software environment for analysis (can also use [GitHub Packages](https://docs.github.com/en/packages/learn-github-packages/introduction-to-github-packages) eg. see https://github.com/orgs/rasilab/packages)

 ---